gptankit/go-wasm/README.md

 # Understanding WebAssembly and interoperability with Go and Javascript

 _(This is a gentle introduction to the world of WebAssembly from the lens of Go and Javascript.
-The purpose of this primer is to introduce WebAssembly to people who are already familiar with Go and want to use their understanding to build fast programs for the web and other environments outside the world of Go)_
+The purpose of this primer is to introduce WebAssembly to people who are already familiar with Go and want to use their understanding to build fast programs for the web and other environments outside the world of Go.
+If you are already substantially familiar with WebAssembly, you may want to directly jump to the experiments - https://github.com/gptankit/go-wasm#experiments)_

 Traditionally Javascript has been the language of choice for doing any kind of logic on browsers.
 Because of its interpreted nature, it is usually slow in execution.
 Not to mention that writing complex logics in Javascript quickly becomes cumbersome and bloated.
 A new system was needed to allow for complex and faster code execution in the browser-land.